- There are several types of fat in the food we eat: unsaturated (monounsaturated and polyunsaturated), saturated, and trans fat.

 - About 30% of what you eat each day should come from fat.

-Dietary fat found in food is important for your health and is needed for normal growth and development of your body.
-Dietary fat has many different functions in your body, such as:
+Dietary fat found in food is important for your health and is needed for your body’s normal growth and development.
+Dietary fat has many different functions in your body, including:

 - Providing long lasting energy

 - Helping you feel full after eating

 - Helping your body make hormones and helping your hormones function properly

 - Forming part of your brain and nervous system